elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ### Operate

-The following endpoints can be probed to ensure Compliant Kubernetes services are up and running:
+The following endpoints can be probed to ensure Welkin services are up and running:

 ```bash
 curl --head https://dex.$DOMAIN/healthz